adamkashani/WhatsApp/README.txt

 Server side
 1. npm install – for install all dependency
 2. npm run build – compiling from .ts to .js
+3. copy web folder (and everything inside the folder) to dist/server (where are all TS files)
-3. npm start – to run the app
+4. npm start – to run the app

 Client side
 1. npm install – for install all dependency